 - 9.3.1 A Buy/Sell Agreement (BSA) refers to a document establishing the terms and conditions under which a liquor manufacturer/agency will provide a licensee with promotional items for its customers in exchange for the licensee promoting a specific brand(s) of liquor. - 9.3.2 All promotional items provided by a liquor manufacturer/agency to a licensee must be part of a BSA, except liquor for tastings conducted by the liquor manufacturer/agency (see Section 9.5) and added-value items for existing inventory (see Section 9.8).
-The following conditions apply: - All promotional items included in a BSA can only be directed to consumers and conform to applicable legislation and Board policies. - Liquor products may be provided as a draw prize or giveaway item in Class D Retail and General Merchandise Liquor Stores. - ii) A licensee conducting a promotion on behalf of a liquor manufacturer/agency must keep a written record of the name, address and telephone number of every person who receives a give-away item with a wholesale value of more than \$100. - iii) Cash, cheques, gift cards or prepaid credit cards are prohibited as promotional items and cannot form any part of a BSA. - b) A BSA cannot exclude or prohibit any competitor's product(s), unless specifically approved by the Board. - c) A BSA must be documented, verifiable and include all of the following information: - i) name and registration number of liquor manufacturer/agency; - ii) name, licence number and class of licensed premises; - iii) duration of agreement (maximum 12 months);
+The following conditions apply: - All promotional items included in a BSA can only be directed to consumers and conform to applicable legislation and Board policies. - i) (Deleted Dec.
+2020) - ii) A licensee conducting a promotion on behalf of a liquor manufacturer/agency must keep a written record of the name, address and telephone number of every person who receives a give-away item with a wholesale value of more than \$100. - iii) Cash, cheques, gift cards or prepaid credit cards are prohibited as promotional items and cannot form any part of a BSA. - b) A BSA cannot exclude or prohibit any competitor's product(s), unless specifically approved by the Board. - c) A BSA must be documented, verifiable and include all of the following information: - i) name and registration number of liquor manufacturer/agency; - ii) name, licence number and class of licensed premises; - iii) duration of agreement (maximum 12 months); - iv) list of promotional items, the value of each item and/or services provided and their retail value; and

-Original signed by

-DATE ISSUED: September 11, 2018 AUTHORITY: Gael MacLeod
+Original signed by DATE ISSUED: December 14, 2020 AUTHORITY: Len Rhodes

-•